The Art of Media and Worship

 This course will introduce basic blogging techniques as part of an effective writing ministry.
 The student will learn to set up a self-hosted WordPress blog, choose a niche audience, maintain a blogging schedule, apply creativity to repurposing content, write for search engine optimization (SEO), set up and grow an email list, learn tips and tools to maximize productivity, utilize Google Analytics, and implement an effective social media strategy.
 The course will also discuss the balance of promotion, monetization, and motive in the context of a blogging ministry.
 Requires the purchase of a Premium WordPress Theme.

 A hands-on exploration of speaker-support media for face-to-face teaching, with emphasis on clear communication and aesthetic design.
-May also be credited in the Department of Educational Ministries and Leadership (see EML104).

 Audio Production for Ministry